 Machine learning addresses this issue by powering data sets.
 Adding machine learning to your test automation strategy will help you have fresh data to conduct tests on.
 In addition, AI/ML can create user personas that mimic what would happen if end-users used it in real life.

-The data can autonomously update itself within the parameters provided governed by data input principles.
+The data can autonomously update itself within the parameters provided and governed by data input principles.
 From that information, software testers can have the ultimate results depicting the best representation of that app’s performance and functionality.

 Benefits of Machine Learning in Software Testing

-The core benefit of ingraining machine learning in software testing process is cost savings.
+The core benefit of ingraining machine learning in the software testing process is cost savings.
 Development teams can save a lot of money by adding this AI-powered element to their test automation strategy.
 Less personnel will be required to monitor the tests and configure the tests, which will reduce the human resources budget.

 Alternatively, the skills of QA analysts can be put to good use in another role within the company.
 However, machine learning produces accurate results at a fraction of the cost while also streamlining the QA workflow.